This article will help you read and understand your pathology report for squamous carcinoma in situ of the larynx.

 If left untreated, squamous carcinoma in situ almost always turns into a type of invasive cancer called squamous cell carcinoma.
 Squamous carcinoma in situ can start in any part of the larynx although the most common location is the vocal cord.

 The most common cause of squamous carcinoma in situ in the larynx is smoking.
-Other causes include excessive alcohol consumption, immune suppression, and prior irradiation.
-Smoking in particular causes the squamous cells to undergo an abnormal pattern of development which results in a process called keratinization.
-Because of this, some pathology reports will describe this condition as “keratinizing squamous dysplasia”.
+Other causes include excessive alcohol consumption, immune suppression, and prior radiation to the neck.

 The diagnosis of squamous carcinoma in situ can only be made after a tissue sample is examined under the microscope.
 Compared to normal, healthy squamous cells, the abnormal cells in an area of squamous carcinoma in situ are larger, darker, and disorganized.
 Pathologists use the word hyperchromatic to describe cells that look darker than normal cells.
 Large clumps of genetic material called nucleoli may also be seen in the nucleus of the abnormal cells.